Dogs sometimes refuse to drink water

 And then there’s Oscar.
 Four-year-old Oscar is the much-loved, re-homed Grand Basset Griffon Vendéen of a friend.
 Heaven only knows what kind of life Oscar had before, but the friend in question approached me about a year ago, concerned because the young dog simply refused to drink.
 Because he wasn’t drinking he was lethargic, his coat was in poor condition, his eyes were sunken, he had lost his appetite and his gums and nose were continually dry.
 His skin had also lost its elasticity.
 It’s a sure sign that a dog is dehydrated if, when you pinch the skin, the skin does not immediately return to its original shape.

-It’s hardly surprising that poor Oscar simply moped around the house all day as if he was carrying the weight of the entire world on his broad young shoulders!
+It’s hardly surprising that poor Oscar simply moped around the house all day as if he was carrying the weight of the entire world on his broad young shoulders.
+Dog dehydration is a serious problem!

 The remedy when a dog won’t drink water